ORIGINAL RESEARCH article

 The open reading frames (ORF) of both RhoprOctβ2-R and RhoprTyr1-R were amplified using Q5® High-Fidelity DNA Polymerase (New England Biolabs, Massachusetts, United States) and the Kozak translation initiation sequence (GCCACC) was inserted at the 5′ end of each receptor (Table S4; Kozak, 1987).
 The products were cloned into a pGEM-T Easy vector (Promega, Madison, WI, USA) and sequenced.
 The receptors were reamplified with Bgl II restriction site introduced at the 5′ end and Bam HI site introduced at the 3′ end of each receptor (Table S4).
 RhoprOctβ2-R was subcloned into pIRES2-ZsGreen1 (Clontech, Mountain View, CA, USA) and RhoprTyr1-R was subcloned into pIRES2 DsRed-Express2 (Clontech, Mountain View, CA, USA).

-A HEK293/CNG cell line that stably expresses a modified cyclic nucleotide-gated channel (CNG) (previously available from BD Biosciences, Mississauga, ON, Canada) were raised in Dulbecco's Modified Eagle Medium Nutrient Mixture F12-Ham (DMEM/F-12) (Thermo Fisher Scientific, Waltham, MA, USA) supplemented with 10% head-inactivated fetal bovine serum,1% penicillin and streptomycin, and 100 μg/mL G418.
+A HEK293/CNG cell line that stably expresses a modified cyclic nucleotide-gated channel (CNG) (previously available from BD Biosciences, Mississauga, ON, Canada) were raised in Dulbecco's Modified Eagle Medium Nutrient Mixture F12-Ham (DMEM/F-12) (Thermo Fisher Scientific, Waltham, MA, USA) supplemented with 10% heat-inactivated fetal bovine serum, 1% penicillin and streptomycin, and 100 μg/mL G418.
 The cells were incubated at 37°C in 5% CO2.
 The cells were grown in T75 flasks to 90–95% confluency and were transiently co-transfected with either expression vector containing the receptor and aequorin at a 2:1 ratio (transfection reagent to expression vectors) using X-tremeGENE® HP DNA Transfection Reagent (Roche Applied Science, Penzberg, Germany).
 The cells were incubated for 72 h and used for the functional cell assay.

 Functional Cell Assay